-Per Utah State Code 53G-7-218 (opens new window) and Board Rule R277-406 (opens new window), beginning in the 2022-2023 school year, the state growth goal for mathematics requires 60% of first through third grade students to make typical, above typical, or well above typical growth from beginning of year (BOY) to end of year (EOY) as measured by Pathways of Progress on the Acadience Math assessment.
+Per Utah State Code 53G-7-218 and Board Rule R277-406, the state growth goal for mathematics requires 60% of first through third grade students to make typical, above typical, or well above typical growth from beginning of year (BOY) to end of year (EOY) as measured by Pathways of Progress on the Acadience Math assessment.

-LEAs must assess all of their students in grades one through three on Acadience Reading and Acadience Math.
+LEAs must assess all of their students in kindergarten through grade three on Acadience Reading and Acadience Math.
 However, not all students are included in the state growth goal calculation.
 When determining the percentage, raw data is collected through UTREx and appropriate filters run.
 Students included in the percentage must:

-- ▶ be in grades one, two or three. - ▶ have full academic year (FAY) membership in their LEA (160 days or more of enrollment). - ▶ not be a first year multilingual learner (ML) student (first enrolled in the U.S. date is on or later than April 15 of the previous school year and ML status is 'Y' or 'O'),. - ▶ not be identified as one percent (the student has an Individual Education Plan (IEP) which states the student has a significant cognitive disability and participates in alternate assessments). - ▶ not have been administered an alternative/alternate Acadience Reading assessment. - not have been administered a modified or alternate Acadience Math assessment. - ▶ not be parentally opted-out of Acadience Reading and Acadience Math testing. - ▶ be assessed on Acadience Reading and Acadience Math at BOY and EOY.
+- ▶ be in grades one, two or three. - ▶ have full academic year (FAY) membership in their LEA (160 days or more of enrollment). - ▶ not be a first year multilingual learner (ML) student (first enrolled in the U.S. date is on or later than April 15 of the previous school year and ML status is 'Y' or 'O'),. - ▶ not be identified as one percent (the student has an Individual Education Plan (IEP) which states the student has a significant cognitive disability and participates in alternate assessments). - ▶ not have been administered an alternative/alternate Acadience Reading assessment. - ▶ not have been administered a modified or alternate Acadience Math assessment. - ▶ not be parentally opted-out of Acadience Reading and Acadience Math testing. - ▶ be assessed on Acadience Reading and Acadience Math at BOY and EOY.